top of page

 Coffee Before an Audition: Should You Avoid It?

-The concern makes sense.
+And I get it, the concern makes sense on the surface.
 Caffeine increases alertness.
 It raises your heart rate.
-If you're already on edge, it can feel like pouring fuel on something you're trying to keep contained.
+If you're already on edge, it can feel like pouring fuel on something you're trying not to ignite in the first place.
+So the logic follows... remove the coffee, remove the problem.

 Except it doesn't quite work like that.